zellerin/heroku-buildpack-cl2/README.md

 * Doesn't install patched portableaserve and wuwei.
 You are free to use any webserver.
   If you need a version not available in quicklisp, you can fetch it as a git submodule of your application.
-* Doesn't force your application to be saved as a lisp image at Heroku.
+* Doesn't force your application to be saved into a lisp image at Heroku.
   We recommend the build output to consist of full application and libraries sources together with prebuild .fasl files to speedup loading.
 You can build lisp image, but often this will lead to problems.
 For example, many libraries keep static files